-- Current illegal drug users - People whose alcohol use interferes with the rights of others - Persons who objectively pose a direct threat or substantial risk of harm to others that cannot be controlled with a reasonable accommodation under the public housing program The above definition of disability determines whether an applicant or participant is entitled to any of the protections of federal disability civil rights laws.
+- Current illegal drug users - People whose alcohol use constitutes a direct threat to property or safety of others The above definition of disability determines whether an applicant or participant is entitled to any of the protections of federal disability civil rights laws.
 Thus, a person who does not meet this definition of disability is not entitled to a reasonable accommodation under federal civil rights and fair housing laws and regulations.
 The HUD definition of a person with a disability is much narrower than the civil rights definition of disability.
 The HUD definition of a person with a disability is used for purposes of receiving the disabled family preference, the \$400 elderly/disabled household deduction, the allowance for medical expenses, or the allowance for disability assistance expenses.
 The definition of a person with a disability for purposes of granting a reasonable accommodation request is much broader than the HUD definition of disability.
 Many people will not qualify as a disabled person under the public housing program, yet an accommodation is needed to provide equal opportunity.
 Chapter 3 ELIGIBILITY INTRODUCTION The PHA is responsible for ensuring that every individual and family admitted to the public housing program meets all program eligibility requirements.
 This includes any individual approved to join the family after the family has been admitted to the program.
 The family must provide any information needed by the PHA to confirm eligibility and determine the level of the family's assistance.
 To be eligible for the public housing program: